Adolescent Orthodontic Treatment in Iowa City

 Dr. Suzanne Stock provides adolescent orthodontic treatment in Iowa City, Fairfield, Washington, and Williamsburg, IA.
-Call to learn more and schedule your appointment.
+Contact us to learn more or schedule an appointment.

 Orthodontics isn’t just about creating a beautiful smile.
 Straighter teeth are healthier teeth—they’re easier to clean, which means a lower risk of tooth decay, and a proper bite protects teeth from damage.
 Even if your child’s teeth appear to be straight, they may have bite issues that can cause complications when they reach adulthood.
 Orthodontic treatment is one of the ways you can lay the foundation for a lifetime of healthy smiles for your child.